SoumilK1/Interpreting-epidemiological-surveillance-data/README.md

 ## Some information on some of the Directories

 ### inputcsv
-directory contains all the csv files that represent the synthetic population.
-The files present here can be used to create the graph for the model.
+This directory contains all the csv files that represent the input synthetic population.
 The information in these csv files is in the following format.

 | Agent_ID | Age | essential_worker | HouseID | school_id | WorkPlaceID | HospitalID | RoadID |
 |----------|-----|------------------|---------|-----------|-------------|------------|--------|